jkempf42/kube-volttron/cluster-config/README.md

 	kube-flannel-ds-mqbt7   1/1     Running   1 (24h ago)   24h   10.8.0.2   gateway-node2   <none>           <none>

 Your cluster should now be ready to deploy the microservice Volttron services!

-## Rebooting the cluster after shutting down the cloud VM

-Because the `dnsmasq.service` and `nginx.service` start before the cluster processes boot, the `dnsmasq` is not able to resolve any names within the cluster for `nginx` and so the Nginx service fails to start and `dnsmasq` fails to connect with the CoreDNS server in the cluster.
-To fix this, you need to first re-enable `dnsmasq`, then `nginx` after the `central-node` VM is restarted.
-You can do that by running:

-	sudo systemctl restart dnsmasq.service

-then:

-	sudo systemctl restart nginx.service

-and check them by running `systemctl status <service unit>`.

 ## Troubleshooting